 GETTING THE GOODS

 Now six long months have passed since Giambattista Valli x H&M was announced at the AmFar Gala in Cannes, and it’s only a few weeks until the extravagant designs will be available for you to incorporate into your own wardrobe.
 As always with H&M’s designer collaborations, the shopping rules are different, and planning is crucial.
 The collection will be available in selected stores spread over six continents.
-If you want to opt away from queuing outside a store, the full collection – including a handful of exclusive pieces — will be available online too.
+If you want to opt out of lining up outside a store, the full collection – including a handful of exclusive pieces — will be available online too.

 WHO: Born in Rome, the designer and courtier started his Maison in Paris in 2005 and began showing haute couture at Paris Fashion Week in 2011.